Creating scroll scene β

 Global properties β

-There are two global properties of the app available in template
+There are two global properties of the app available in template:

 <script setup lang="ts">